MaddyGuthridge/COMP3891/OS components/syscalls/fork.md

 pid_t fork(void);
 ```

-The [[file descriptor|file descriptors]] in the parent will be the same as in the child.
+The [[file descriptor|file descriptors]] in the parent will be the same as in the child, and the underlying file pointers will be shared.